Last Updated on June 13, 2022 by Lori Geurin

-Oral hygiene is important for everyone, but when you’re living with diabetes, it’s especially imperative that you take good care of your teeth and gums.
-This is because high blood sugar can affect every part of your body, and it can cause dry mouth, mouth sores, gum disease, and other infections.
+Oral hygiene is important for everyone, but when you’re living with diabetes, it’s imperative to take good care of your teeth and gums.
+This is because high blood sugar can affect every part of your body.
+It can cause dry mouth, mouth sores, gum disease, and other infections.

 Brushing and flossing three times a day will help you get control of your oral health, but there’s a bit more to it than that.